-When an election participant incurs electoral expenditure of \$500 or more, a return disclosing the expenditure must be given to the ECQ.
+This fact sheet applies to registered third parties in local government elections.
+When a registered third party incurs electoral expenditure of \$500 or more during their disclosure period, a return covering the expenditure must be given to the ECQ.

 Electoral expenditure is cumulative: it does not matter whether the expenditure was incurred in small amounts or all at once.
 Once the \$500 threshold has been reached, all previous and future expenditure must be disclosed regardless of value.